The EWC-Sasakawa USA Congressional Staff Program on Asia

 How to Apply

-The program will consist of a series of ten, 90-minute, discussions on Capitol Hill.
+The program consists of a series of ten, 90-minute, discussions on Capitol Hill.
 Certificates of Completion are awarded to participants who attend a minimum of at least half of the ten sessions.
 Speakers are from government agencies, think tanks, universities, and other policy institutions.
 Session topics cover issues with implications for Congressional consideration and action, and include: U.S.-Japan Relations in the Indo-Pacific; Great Power Competition; Korean Peninsula Issues; U.S.-India and Indo-Pacific relations; Southeast Asia, ASEAN, and the South China Sea; Pacific Islands Issues; Alliances and Force Posture in the Indo-Pacific; Climate Change, Humanitarian Assistance and Disaster Relief; Economics, Trade and Investment Competition in the Indo-Pacific; and Democracy and Human Rights in U.S.-Indo-Pacific Relations.

 Applicants must be current congressional staff, employed by either a member of congress or a congressional committee, and can come from either chamber or party.
 Previous Indo-Pacific expertise is preferred, but not required.
 Preference is given to professional staff from committees and subcommittees with jurisdiction and oversight on issues U.S.-Indo-Pacific relations (e.g.: Foreign Affairs/Foreign Relations, Intelligence, Ways and Means, Finance etc.); as well as legislative assistants, directors, chiefs of staff, and deputy chiefs of staff serving Members on these committees or constituencies with strong Indo-Pacific interests.